MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 The top, abandoned, and failed query tables show results from either the day or the month you choose.

-**When will I see aggregate data for past 7 days, past 30 days, etc... like Bing’s top queries reports?**
+**When will I see aggregate data for past 7 days, past 30 days, and so on...like Bing’s top queries reports?**

 We are considering this type of aggregation and simplifying the data range filtering for future versions of these reports.